 What You Can Do

-With your help, we’ll begin by holding the Minister of the Environment, Peter Kent, accountable.
-He is the minister responsible for Parks Canada, and he can veto the Slaughter on Sable.
+With your help, we’ll begin by holding the current Minister of the Environment, Leona Aglukkaq, accountable.
+She is the minister responsible for Parks Canada, and she can veto the Slaughter on Sable.
 Please tell the Minister that you pledge to boycott federal parks if there is a Slaughter on Sable.

 Minister of the Environment